SharePoint/sp-dev-docs/docs/solution-guidance/security-apponly-azuread.md

 You will be asked to give a password to encrypt your private key, and both the .PFX file and .CER file will be exported to the current folder.

+> [!NOTE]
+> The self-signed certificate can also be generate through the [New-PnPAzureCertificate](https://pnp.github.io/powershell/cmdlets/New-PnPAzureCertificate.html) command.

 Next step is registering an Azure AD application in the Azure Active Directory tenant that is linked to your Office 365 tenant.
 To do that, open the Office 365 Admin Center (https://admin.microsoft.com) using the account of a user member of the Tenant Global Admins group.
 Click on the "Azure Active Directory" link that is available under the "Admin centers" group in the left-side treeview of the Office 365 Admin Center.
 In the new browser's tab that will be opened you will find the [Microsoft Azure portal](https://portal.azure.com).
 If it is the first time that you access the Azure portal with your account, you will have to register a new Azure subscription, providing some information and a credit card for any payment need.
 But don't worry, in order to play with Azure AD and to register an Office 365 Application you will not pay anything.
 In fact, those are free capabilities.
 Once having access to the Azure portal, select the "Azure Active Directory" section and choose the option "App registrations".
 See the next figure for further details.

 ![shows azure ad portal](media/apponly/azureadapponly1.png)